gsuiffet/tokens-studio-tailwind/README.md

 **⚠ WARNING**
 > - The JSON design tokens should include a theme named 'global'.
 This theme will be used to generate root CSS.
-> - All the keys in your design tokens should be in kebabCase

 <br>